 In most cases, sweating significantly more than a peer while exercising is harmless.
 If there’s a clear reason for your particularly sweaty armpits, this is not usually a sign of a problem.
 The true definition of excessive sweating (or hyperhidrosis) is when your sweat glands aren’t overreacting in response to a specific physical need to sweat.
 In other words, you’re sweating for no reason.
 This might mean you feel you have to wipe your sweaty palms every time you shake hands.
 Or maybe you feel the need to change your clothes several times a day even when the weather is mild.

 Why do I sweat so much and so easily?

 Unfortunately, there isn’t a simple answer.
 There are two main types of hyperhidrosis and these reflect some of the major differences in how people experience extreme sweating.

-Primary focal hyperhidrosisPrimary focal hyperhidrosis affects about three in 100 people 2.
+.
 With this form, the sweat glands in specific areas of the body (commonly the palms, feet and underarms) are more active or more sensitive than normal.
 It isn’t caused by another medical condition and it isn’t connected to a side effect of a medication.
 Although it can interfere with quality of life, sufferers are overall healthy.

 Characteristics and symptoms of primary focal hyperhidrosis 3